-Why would anyone want to take a TEFL course abroad, in Spain or any other country, when you can do a TEFL course in the UK (CELTA, for example) in the UK or the US – and (at least in the UK) probably do so more cheaply, too?
+Why would anyone want to take a TEFL course abroad, in Spain or any other country, when you can do a TEFL course in the UK, possibly more cheaply?

-To find out, webmaster Tom Walton talked to tutors and trainees at IH Barcelona in order to find out...
+We talked to tutors and trainees at IH Barcelona in order to find out...

-A number of people - both course tutors and trainees - said that doing a course away from home means that there are few of the distractions of family and friends that you will get at home, so that (particularly if it's the intensive course you are doing) you can really concentrate on the course and the course alone for that month.
+A number of people -- both course tutors and trainees -- tell us that doing a course away from home means that there are few of the distractions of family and friends that you will get there, so that (particularly if it's the four-week intensive course you are doing) you can really concentrate on the course and the course alone for that month.

-Vicki Anderson, one or our most experienced CELTA course trainers, said that doing the course abroad is "the first step on your journey" - in English teaching, she meant.
-Chances are, working in TEFL means you're going to be teaching monolingual groups - something you are very unlikely to come across at home (in Britain, for example), where students of English tend to come from all over the world (though that in itself is a useful experience if you're looking for UK summer work).
+One of our most experienced CELTA course trainers, Vicki Anderson says that doing the course abroad is "the first step on your journey" -- in English teaching, that is.
+Chances are, working in TEFL means you're going to be teaching monolingual groups, something you are not so likely to come across at home in Britain, where students of English tend to come from all over the world (though that in itself is a useful experience if you're looking for UK summer work).
 And, for getting a job afterwards, it's good to be able to say that you've taught monolingual groups in the country (as you will be doing in teaching practice on the CELTA course itself).

-Another reason for doing a TEFL course abroad is that, when it ends, you're on the spot when it comes to getting a job.
+Another reason for doing a TEFL course abroad is that, when it ends, you're in situ when it comes to getting a job.
 In Spain, lots of TEFL jobs are filling locally, with people actually on the ground, available for a face-to-face interview much more likely to get the job than someone phoning from the UK or elsewhere but not actually available to start teaching on Monday!
-If you want a TEFL job in Spain, you've got to be out here.
+If you want a TEFL job in Spain, you've pretty much got to be out here.

 If you've never lived abroad, anywhere, for longer than a week in Mallorca, then it's a life experience you've just got to get yourself.